Morpho-evolution with learning using a controller archive as an inheritance mechanism: Appendix I: Algorithms Description

 \subsubsection{Body-plan decoding}

-The body-plan decoding is a variation of the one proposed in the work of Buchanan et al.\cite{buchanan2020bootstrapping}.
-In contrast with this previous work where organs were generated at regions intersection between the skeleton region and the organ region, the surface of the skeleton is sampled to defined the presence or absence of each organ type.
-If the value sampled from the skeleton surface in the CPPN is greater than a threshold an organ is perpendicularly added to the surface of the skeleton.
+The body-plan decoding is a variation of the one proposed in the work of Buchanan \textit{et al}.\cite{buchanan2020bootstrapping}.
 The CPPN genome in this paper has four inputs and five outputs.
-Three inputs represent the x, y and z coordinates of the cell in the matrix to queried and a fourth input represents the distance from the cell of the matrix to the centre of the matrix.
-Each of the outputs defines the presence or absence of the skeleton and/or organ of each type.
+Three inputs represent the x, y and z coordinates of a cell in a 3D matrix to queried and a fourth input represents the distance from the cell of the matrix to the centre of the matrix.
+Each of the outputs defines the presence or absence of the skeleton and/or component of each type.